edambasuren/terminal/README.md

 $ tail -f eventServer.log
 [Wed Jun 17 19:47:56 2020] PHP 7.4.7 Development Server (http://localhost:8080) started
 [Wed Jun 17 19:53:25 2020] 127.0.0.1:52668 Accepted
-[Wed Jun 17 19:53:25 2020] Received message.
-Topic: 'topic1' Body: 'hello'
+[Wed Jun 17 19:53:25 2020] **Received message.
+Topic: 'topic1' Body: 'hello'**
 [Wed Jun 17 19:53:25 2020] 127.0.0.1:52668 Closing
 ```

 ## Comments:

 * To keep runtime state of Publisher Server we use "memcached" service.
-We could have used SQL databases instead (slower, more complex),
+We could have used SQL database instead (MySQL, SQLite - slower, more complex),
 or Redis (more scalable, offers greater flexibility).

 * PHP entry point router.php is for tests with PHP built-in web server only, it is not needed